Servoy/servoy-doc/ng-titanium-migration.md

 ### Overview

 The NG Titanium client is the latest evolution in Servoy's app deployment technology.
 With this offering, the NG Client gets a brand new engine, allowing Servoy applications to stay up-to-date without having to rewrite or undergo a major refactor.
-This guide is intended for developers that have NG Client applications that they'd like to migrate to NG Titanium.
+This guide is intended for developers that have **NG Classic** applications that they'd like to migrate to **NG Titanium**.

 ### Getting Started